EKiefer/training/docs/general_concepts/operator_math.md

 ## Math Concepts

 All operators need to understand basic math principles.
-As a prerequisite, operators need to understand how the following math concepts:
+As a prerequisite, operators need to understand the following math concepts which will be discussed in this module:

 * addition
 * subtraction